-Dr. Chun-Da Liao was a Research Scientist in both Material Science Center and National Graphene Institute at the University of Manchester in the United Kingdom, carrying out several industrial projects on the massive production of graphene using chemical vapor deposition, followed by joining BGT Materials (Industrial Partner of National Graphene Institute) as a senior Research Scientist/Project Leader.
+Dr. Chun-Da Liao, winning his EPSRC Research Scholar in 2014 from Renold (Germany based company) and Engineering and Physical Sciences Research Council (United Kingdom), took Research Scientist position in both Material Science Center and National Graphene Institute at the University of Manchester in the United Kingdom, carrying out several industrial projects on the massive production of graphene using chemical vapor deposition, followed by joining BGT Materials (Industrial Partner of National Graphene Institute) as a Senior Research Scientist/Project Leader.

 The Cofund project

-The basic concept of this research project originates from conventional electromagnetic power generators converting mechanical energy to electrical energy, which have been extensively utilized in a variety of power plants.
-The core technique is the design of ultra-thin flexible polyimide/graphene micro-spiral coils, which is utilized for miniature and high-throughput power generators.
+The basic concept of this research project originates from conventional electromagnetic power generators converting mechanical energy to electrical energy, which has been extensively utilised in a variety of power plants.
+The core technique is the design of ultra-thin flexible polyimide/graphene micro-spiral coils, which is used for miniature and high-throughput power generators.
 The configuration of transparent polyimide/graphene micro-spiral coils is also able to be applied in ultra-thin wireless charging devices, solar/wind hybrid power system and wireless communication system.

 The graphene-based micro-spiral coil is flexible, lightweight and ultra-sensitive to the change of the magnetic field.
 Through the integration of tiny multipole magnets, this project aims to charge/power portable electronic devices through daily human movement such as vibration, walk and run.